 Services Contract (e.g. MSA)

 Dental practices should require clients to sign a services agreement before providing services.
-This agreement should clarify client expectations and minimize risk of legal disputes by setting out payment terms and conditions, and service level expectations.
-Here is an example of one such services agreement.
+This agreement should clarify client expectations and minimize the risk of legal disputes by setting out payment terms and conditions, and service level expectations.
+Here is an example of one such services agreement from Soothing Dental.

 Labor safety requirements